vmallet/ida-plugins/README.md

 * [Ponce](https://github.com/illera88/Ponce): Taint analysis and symbolic execution over binaries in an easy and intuitive fashion.<br>
 _Updated: 2022 04 25 &nbsp;&nbsp; Language: C++_

+* [Post HexRays ANalysis Kit](https://github.com/Mizari/phrank): Phrank helps with structure analysis and function pointers.
+Phrank works on top of HexRays ctrees.<br>
+_Updated: 2022 06 07 &nbsp;&nbsp; Language: Python_

 * [Prefix](https://github.com/gaasedelen/prefix): Prefix is a small function prefixing plugin for IDA Pro.
 The plugin augments IDA's function renaming capabilities by adding a handful of convenient prefixing actions to relevant right click menus.<br>
 _Updated: 2020 04 24 &nbsp;&nbsp; Language: Python_

 * [Processor changer](https://github.com/techbliss/Processor-Changer): Change processor without restarting IDA.<br>
 _Updated: 2014 08 11 &nbsp;&nbsp; Language: Python_

+* [proc_mem_ida_loader](https://github.com/gamozolabs/proc_mem_ida_loader): A /proc/mem IDA loader to snapshot a running process.
+This IDA loader can snapshot a running 32-bit or 64-bit Linux process, as well as 32-bit and 64-bit WINE processes on Linux, load it into IDA with the actual processes memory permissions, and then apply DWARF symbols using IDA's built-in DWARF loader for each loaded binary (that has DWARF symbols)!<br>
+_Updated: 2022 05 26 &nbsp;&nbsp; Language: Python_

 * [PSIDA](https://github.com/soggysec/psida): PSIDA is a collection of useful Python scripts for IDA.
 At this point, PSIDA focuses on collaborative reverse engineering in two models.<br>
 _Updated: 2018 08 03 &nbsp;&nbsp; Language: Python_